git-tux/k8s-foo-controller/README.md

 This repository demonstrates an simple operator which implements CRUD actions for a Custom Resource named **FooLabel**.
 For the development of the operator I will use the kubebuilder tool which creates the structure with the required files for building an operator using Golang.

+The operator will add/remove a label in all running pods within a namespace if a FooLabel resource is defined in the same namespace

 ## Initialize the project

 ```